CareCo Mobility Scooter Buyers Guide

 Mobility Scooters are a critical mobility aid to many people, with such a wide range of mobility scooter products availble we thought it would be helpful to provide our visitors with a little more understanding of the various types of mobility scooters available on the market today.

 Travel mobility scooters are known by many names, Portable mobility scooter, Folding mobility scooter and lightweight mobility scooter are just a few you might hear in shops and online.
 Travel mobility scooters are ideal for transporting in the car, they are light weight and maneuverable.
 The travel mobility scooters are suitable for use round the home, in shops or short trips.
 They can be either 3 or 4 wheels, and usually travel up to 4mph.
-The travel mobility scooters have smaller batteries to reduce the weight, this also reduces the maximum travel distance compared to Pavement mobility scooters and the large 6 & 8mph mobiltiy scooters.
+The folding mobility scooters have smaller batteries to reduce the weight, this also reduces the maximum travel distance compared to Pavement mobility scooters and the large 6 & 8mph mobiltiy scooters.

 Pavement mobility scooters are ideal for use on pavements, they are suitable for trips to shops, visiting family etc. The pavement mobility scooters are more stable than the lighter portable mobility scooters and capable of traveling greater distances.
-Pavement Mobilituy Scooters offer a wider range of features and comfort, normally they have a padded captains chair for a comfortable rider.
+Pavement Mobility Scooters offer a wider range of features and comfort, normally they have a padded captains chair for a comfortable rider.
 Pavement Mobility Scooters are restricted to pavement use and a top speed of 4mph, if you are looking for more speed the 6 or 8mph mobility scooters would be the best option.

-The 6 & 8mph mobility scooters are the largest of the available mobility scooter options, they are ideal for use on pavement and road for longer trips.
+The 6 & 8mph mobility scooters are the largest of the available road mobility scooter options, they are ideal for use on pavement and road for longer trips.

 Both 6mph and 8mph mobility scooters have much larger capacity batteries enabling you to travel further distances and at a higher speed than travel or pavement mobility scooters.